-The following is copied from the information packet that is sent out to students prior to class.
-I have just added a note / clarification in there, to state that with the exception of tracer, these restrictions do not apply to square / flat range classes.
+The following is copied from the information packet that is sent out to students prior to mobile classes.
+These restrictions do not apply to square / flat range classes.
 This is because these restrictions are purely to protect the electronic and steel targets that are used during MVT tactical classes.

 From the Information Packet:

 AMMUNITION: MVT runs combat rifle / carbine classes that are focused on the AR15 platform.
 It is recommended that you use 5.56 / .223 or 7.62 x 39 ammunition only at class, conforming to the restrictions listed below.
 For a number of reasons, you should not bring larger caliber ammunition to class, including .308 etc. If you have questions for clarification, please email: email@example.com

 Work on an average of 400-500 rifle rounds per day.
 Check the website for individual class ammo requirements.
 FoF classes do not require live ammo, but require AR15 rifles only.

 NO penetrator, steel core, armor piercing, bi-metal, M855, tracer or similar.